 China’s Wing Loong, which is produced by the Chengdu Aircraft Industry Group, is a smaller drone similar to the American Predator series drones.
 The Wing Loong, also known as the Chengdu Pterodactyl I, is used by Saudi Arabia, Egypt, and the United Arab Emirates.

 China’s drone development programs have benefited from domestic investments.
-It’s suspected that espionage and theft have also contributed to Chinese advancements.
+Some observers suspect that espionage and theft may have also contributed to Chinese advancements.

 Through various means, China has successfully produced several combat-capable drones.

 “It’s not technological parity; rather, it’s technological similarity,” Daniel Katz, director for defense analysis and data at Aviation Week, told The Daily Caller News Foundation.

 “China is developing drones to do the jobs of American drones, but for a much lower cost,” Katz explained.
 “Chinese capabilities do not appear to match American capabilities, but they can get the job done.”

 Chinese UAVs are cheaper and come without usage restrictions, such as humanitarian and human rights considerations, but the quality is lower.

 For instance, the CH-5, which resembles the MQ-9, appears to have a lower maximum takeoff weight, a lower payload capacity, and a lower service ceiling.
 The sensors and communications equipment are also likely inferior to those of the MQ-9.

 The CH-5’s strong points are its range and endurance, and China is continuing to make improvements.

 “The technology gap is closing,” Dan Gettinger, co-director for the Center of the Study of the Drone at Bard College, explained to TheDCNF, “It’s only a matter of time.”